Birds eating snow does bring hardship to their bodies. Here is why:

 If you have had the experience of melting snow to fill a glass,

 then you know how much snow is required.
 Yes, it does take quite a bit,

 doesn’t it?
 It takes a much greater volume of melted snow to fill a

-course this process requires a strong, healthy bird to sustain its life
+It requires a strong, healthy bird to sustain life

 birds in northerly regions for the same reason we supply them with seed